patcito/mindwallet/README.md

 Another difference between MindWallet and MemWallet is that MindWallet makes use of a web worker to make it faster, this forces you to make use of a web server.

-Here is a implementation of MemWallet in JavaScript and Go
+This repo containst an implementation of MindWallet in JavaScript and Go.

 ### Instructions to run the html: